See You Again

-"See You Again" is a song by American rapper and singer Wiz Khalifa featuring fellow American singer Charlie Puth.
-It was commissioned for the soundtrack of the 2015 film Furious 7 as a tribute to actor Paul Walker, who died in a single-vehicle crash on November 30, 2013.
-The song was released on March 10, 2015, as the soundtrack's lead single in the United States.
-It was later included as a bonus track on the international release of Puth's debut album, Nine Track Mind.
+"See You Again" is a song by American rapper Wiz Khalifa featuring American singer-songwriter Charlie Puth.
+Produced by Puth, DJ Frank E and Andrew Cedar, who also co-wrote the song with Khalifa, the song was commissioned for the soundtrack of the 2015 film Furious 7 as a tribute to Fast & Furious actor Paul Walker, who died in a single-vehicle crash on November 30, 2013.
+The song was released on March 10, 2015, as the soundtrack's lead single.
+It was later included as a bonus track on the international release of Puth's debut album, Nine Track Mind (2016).

-"See You Again" became both Khalifa's and Puth's biggest single to date.
-It spent 12 non-consecutive weeks atop the US Billboard Hot 100, tying Eminem's "Lose Yourself" for the second longest-running rap number-one single in the country behind Lil Nas X's "Old Town Road", and topped the UK Singles Chart for two consecutive weeks.
+"See You Again" became both artists' biggest single to date.
+It spent 12 non-consecutive weeks atop the US Billboard Hot 100, tying with Eminem's "Lose Yourself" for the second longest-running rap number-one single in the country behind Lil Nas X's "Old Town Road", and topped the UK Singles Chart for two consecutive weeks.
 It also reached number one in several other countries including Australia, Austria, Canada, Germany, Ireland, New Zealand and Switzerland.
 The song held the record for the most-streamed track in a single day on Spotify in the United States, until it was surpassed by One Direction's "Drag Me Down".
 It set the record for most streams in a single week worldwide, and in the United Kingdom also in a single week.

-The music video was the most viewed video on YouTube from July 10 to August 4, 2017.
+The music video was the most-viewed video on YouTube from July 10 to August 4, 2017.
 "See You Again" received three nominations at the 58th Annual Grammy Awards: Song of the Year, Best Pop Duo/Group Performance and Best Song Written for Visual Media.
 It was also shortlisted for the Song of the Year for the BBC Music Awards and was nominated for Best Original Song at the 73rd Golden Globe Awards.
 "See You Again" was the best selling-song of 2015 worldwide, with combined sales and track-equivalent streams of 20.9 million units according to IFPI.
+It is certified Diamond by the RIAA, and is one of the most-streamed songs on Spotify ever, with over 2.2 billion streams.